tersesystems/terse-logback/README.md

 ## Tracer Bullet Logging

-Using a `ProxyContextLogger` also allows you the option to do "tracer bullet" logging, where a query parameter in an HTTP request could cause a logger to log at a lower level than it would normally do to a special marker.
+Using a `ProxyContextLogger` also allows you the option to do "tracer bullet" logging, where some extra context, such as a query parameter in an HTTP request, could cause a logger to log at a lower level than it would normally do to a special marker.
+You can use this for debugging on the fly without changing logger levels, or use it for random sampling of some number of operations.

 Defining the following turbo filter in `logback.xml`: